 At once witty and tender, with Dorothy Parker–like turns of the knife and memorable partings from lovers in New York, London, Rome and beyond, these poems capture a restless movement through loves and locales, and charm us at every turn with their forthrightness.

 SUSAN MINOT is an award-winning novelist, short-story writer, poet, and screenwriter.
 Her first novel, Monkeys, was published in a dozen countries and won the Prix Femina Étranger in France.
-Her novel Evening was a worldwide best seller and became a… More about Susan Minot
+Her novel Evening was a worldwide best seller and became a major motion picture.
+She… More about Susan Minot